Representations of Lie groups: Representations of

 Also the trivial representation is obviously unitary.
 Are there any other unitary irreducible representations?
 Clearly, they cannot be finite-dimensional.
 However, the answer is yes.
 To find them, let us first determine which $\bold M(\lambda,\mu)$ are Hermitian.
 It is easy to show that this happens whenever $\lambda^2=\overline \mu^2$, i.e., $\lambda=\pm \overline\mu$.
 If $\lambda=-\overline \mu$, we get $2{\rm Re}\mu=m$, so $\mu=\frac{m}{2}+s$, $\lambda=-\frac{m}{2}+s$, $s\in i\Bbb R$, exactly as above.
 On the other hand, if $\lambda=\overline \mu$ then we get $\mu-\overline\mu=m$, which implies that $m=0$, i.e., $\lambda=\mu\in \Bbb R$.
 In this case by Theorem \ref{classi} the module $\bold M(\mu,\mu)$ is irreducible if and only if $\mu\notin \Bbb Z$.
 Thus we see that for $0<|\mu|<1$, this module is unitary, as we have a continuous family of simple Hermitian modules $X(c):=\bold M(\sqrt{c},\sqrt{c})$ for $c\in (-\infty,1)$, and these modules are in the unitary principal series for $c\le 0$.
 This family of unitary modules for $c>0$ ($0<|\mu|<1$) is called the {\bf complementary series}; it is analogous to the complementary series in the real case.

-It remains to consider the intervals $m<|\mu|<m+1$ for $m\in \Bbb Z_{\ge 0}$.
-If $\bold M(\mu,\mu)$ is unitary for at least one point in such interval, then it is so for the whole interval, and taking the limit $\mu\to m+1$, we see that $L_{m+1}^*\otimes L_{m+1}$, which is a composition factor of $\bold M(m+1,m+1)$, would have to be unitary, which it is not.
+It remains to consider the intervals $m<|\mu|<m+1$ for $m\in \Bbb Z_{\ge 1}$.
+If $\bold M(\mu,\mu)$ is unitary for at least one point in such interval, then it is so for the whole interval (since nondegenerate Hermitian forms on the multiplicity spaces of $SU(2)$-modules cannot change signature in a continuous family), and taking the limit $\mu\to m+1$, we see that $L_{m+1}^*\otimes L_{m+1}$, which is a composition factor of $\bold M(m+1,m+1)$, would have to be unitary, which it is not.
 This shows that we have no unitary modules in these intervals.
 Thus we obtain the following result.

 \begin{theorem} (Gelfand-Naimark) The irreducible unitary representations of $SL_2(\Bbb C)$ are Hilbert space completions of the following unitary Harish-Chandra modules:

 $\bullet$ Unitary principal series $\bold M(-\frac{m}{2}+s,\frac{m}{2}+s)$, $m\in \Bbb Z$, $s\in i\Bbb R$;